163 SOUTH FIRST STREET, FULTON, NY (315) 592-4453

 Rob is a graduate of Norwich University, where he obtained his Master of Arts in International Relations.
 He is also a graduate of SUNY Oswego, where he earned a Bachelor of Arts in Global and International Studies and a Bachelor of Arts in Political Science.
 His background in the public and private sector has given him the opportunity to work with diverse groups of people as well as various New York State agencies, New York State representatives, county governments, municipalities, and non-profits.
 His experience in grant writing has resulted in the procurement of millions of dollars in grant funding for projects such as affordable housing, brownfield redevelopment, and other community and economic development projects throughout New York State.
 Rob is heavily involved in his community as a member of the Pompey Lions Club and, also, currently serves as a Commissioner of the Pompey Hill Fire District.
 Outside the office, Rob enjoys golf, video games, and car shows.

-Hanna Mudge
+Hannah Mudge

 Therapist